CitrineInformatics/gemd-docs/docs/specification/attribute-templates.md

 Attribute Templates are critical in defining which quantities are comparable or equivalent.
 When Attributes are added to core objects (Runs or Specs), they should be associated with an appropriate Attribute Template.
-This also determines how Values are collected and aggregated in Tables.
+This association is meant to inform how Values are collected and aggregated in downstream consumers of GEMD data.

 ##### Constraints